eviltester/thingifier/challenger/src/main/resources/content/tutorials/testing-apis.md

 ---
 title: Testing APIs - Tutorial
-description: Basic Testing REST API tutorial how to think when thinking about testing an API.
+description: Basic Testing REST API tutorial and how to think when thinking about testing an API.
 ---

 # Testing a REST API